SoumyaEXE/soumya.github.io/_posts/2021-05-21-Love-Writeup.markdown

 ---
-layout\: post
+layout: post
-title\:  Love Writeup
+title:  Love Writeup
-description\: This Windows box dealt with exploiting an SSRF vulnerability which allowed for the viewing of a sensitive webpage hosted internally on the target.
+description: This Windows box dealt with exploiting an SSRF vulnerability which allowed for the viewing of a sensitive webpage hosted internally on the target.
 After exploting a vulnerable version of “voting system” software, a shell as a low-privileged user was returned.
-Finally, by taking advantage of an HKLM misconfiguration, a shell as the SYSTEM user could be obtained (namely by installing a malicious MSI package). date\:   2021-05-21 image\:  '/images/0xd4y-logo-gray.png' category\: hackthebox tags\:   [Windows, SSRF, CVE, HKLM, MSI]
+Finally, by taking advantage of an HKLM misconfiguration, a shell as the SYSTEM user could be obtained (namely by installing a malicious MSI package).
+date:   2021-05-21
+image:  '/images/0xd4y-logo-gray.png'
+category: hackthebox
+tags\\:   [Windows, SSRF, CVE, HKLM, MSI]
 ---

 **This report can be read both on this site, and as its <a href = "https\://0xd4y.github.io/reports/Love%20Writeup.pdf">original report form</a>.
 It is highly recommended that you read the original report form instead because it is better formatted.**